Adagio for Strings (Tiësto song)

 "Adagio for Strings" is a track by Dutch DJ Tiësto.
 It was first released in January 2005 as the fourth single from the album Just Be.
 A Trance remake of the classical music composition by Samuel Barber, the track takes the melody of the aforementioned piece (which is in 3/4 time) and adapts it into 4/4 time.
 In 2013, it was voted by Mixmag readers as the second greatest dance track of all time.

+Background and composition

+Tiësto began using Adagio for Strings as the opening piece for a filmed concert in the Netherlands.
+In an interview cited by Rolling Stone Australia, he explained that he chose the piece because he wanted “a grand opening with a track people already know,” presented in a different stylistic form.

+Critical reception

+EDM House Network characterizes the work as an example of Tiësto's “genre-defying” approach to electronic music.
+A review on DeBaser observes that the title Adagio for Strings commonly evokes its use in Oliver Stone's Platoon, which has become part of its broader public identity.

+Tiësto's version has been repeatedly described as one of the defining tracks of his career.
+We Rave You referred to it as his “most famous” release.